flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

 In the example above, we've created a consumer called `MyConsumer` and added `MyHandler` to it.
-Aside from using an
-annotation it is also possible to configure consumers inside your Spring config.
+It is also possible to
+use `@Consumer` for handlers inside an entire package (and any sub-packages), by placing the annotation in a
+`package-info.java` file.

 You can configure the behavior of this consumer using the `@Consumer` annotation:

 ```java

 @Consumer(name = "MyConsumer", threads = 2, maxFetchSize = 100)
 class MyHandler {
     @HandleCommand